 We use a 280gsm fine art paper and premium branded inks to create the perfect reproduction.

 Our expertise and use of high-quality materials means that our print colours are independently verified to last between 100 and 200 years.

 Read more about our fine art prints.

 All products are printed in the UK, using the latest digital presses and a giclée printmaking process.

 We only use premium branded inks, and colours are independently verified to last between 100 and 200 years.

 'Rippon', starboard stern quarter

 Scale: 1:48.
-A block design model of the 'Rippon' (1725), a 50-gun small, two-decker.
-The name 'Rippon' appears on the port broadside below the waterline and is just visible beneath the paint on the poop deck.
-There are problems of identification, however.
-The model's dimensions are those of a 50-gun ship on the Establishment of 1719 (see SLR0415).
-The 'Rippon', however, was a 60-gun fourth rate that had been launched in Deptford in 1712, and continued in service until 1729.
-A new, larger 'Rippon' was commissioned almost immediately, and built (like Anson's 'Centurion') on a modified 1719 Establishment that prefigured the new 1733 Establishment.
+A block design model of the 'Rippon' (1735), a 60-gun, two-decker ship of the line.
+Like Anson's 'Centurion', it was built to the modified 1719 Establishment as an intermediate stage between the 1719 and 1733 Establishments.
+The 'Rippon' was a foot longer and a foot wider than the conventional '1719s'.
 It was 145 feet long and 40 feet in the beam and carried about 400 men.
 It was armed with twenty-four 24-pound guns on its gun deck, twenty-six 9-pounders on its upper deck, eight 6-pounders on its quarterdeck and two 6-pounders on its forecastle.

 - National Maritime Museum, Greenwich, London